 Desk reviews – DNV perform desk reviews of all 23 projects with an eye toward program eligibility, measure event type, and baselines.
 These reviews investigated submitted documentation for the equipment that has been targeted for replacement, assessed the appropriateness of the first-year and lifetime savings, and confirmed program eligibility.

-Customer interviews – For each desk review performed, DNV attempted interview the customer to discuss key project information.
+Customer interviews – For each desk review performed, DNV attempted to interview the customer to discuss key project information.
 Customer interviews focused on the baseline, which consisted of the existing equipment.
 We also asked questions regarding the program’s influence on the customer to retire their equipment early, as well as the facility’s pre-existing conditions, in order to compare interview responses with program documentation.
 The questions relating to program influence were completed with the purpose of compiling information on free-ridership (FR) associated with the early retirement of equipment as well as spillover.
 We also included questions on NEIs as a result of the project.

 The result of these tasks were quantified realization rates, free-ridership rates, spillover rates and NEIs for the programs.
 A single survey instrument was used to collect data for both the SRR and attribution.